 Ownership.
-DigiCert is the owner of all Intermediate Certificates, and neither OSG Administrator nor any Participant may remove or directly access the Intermediate Certificate’s private keys, even if this Agreement or a Participant Agreement terminates.
+DigiCert is the owner of all Intermediate Certificates.
+Neither OSG nor any Registration Authority may remove or directly access the Intermediate Certificate’s private keys, even if this Agreement terminates.

 Revocation.
-DigiCert may revoke the Intermediate Certificate if (i) OSG Administrator requests the revocation in writing; (ii) industry standards change in a manner that requires revocation of the Intermediate Certificate, (iii) the Intermediate Certificate was compromised; (iii) if OSG Administrator fails to follow the procedures outlined in the RPS and CPS; or (iv) if OSG Administrator continues to use the Intermediate Certificate after the OSG Administrator’s license to use the Intermediate Certificate is revoked or terminated.
+DigiCert may revoke the Intermediate Certificate if (i) OSG Administrator requests revocation in writing; (ii) industry standards change in a manner that requires revocation of the Intermediate Certificate, (iii) the Intermediate Certificate was compromised; (iii) if OSG Administrator fails to follow the procedures outlined in the RPS and CPS; or (iv) if OSG Administrator continues to use the Intermediate Certificate after the OSG Administrator’s license to use the Intermediate Certificate is revoked or terminated.
 DigiCert shall inform OSG Administrator in writing of its decision to revoke the Intermediate Certificate at least one day prior to doing so.

 CRL/OCSP Service.
-DigiCert shall provide and host CRL/OCSP services for the Intermediate Certificate and shall continue to provide the CRL/OCSP services after the termination Agreement until all Certificates issued hereunder expire or are revoked.
+DigiCert shall provide and host CRL/OCSP services for the Intermediate Certificate and shall continue to provide the CRL/OCSP services after termination of the Agreement until all Certificates issued hereunder expire or are revoked.

-End User Agreements.
-The issuance and use of End User Certificates is governed by DigiCert’s End User Agreements.
-DigiCert, Participant, or OSG Administrator must obtain an executed End User Agreement (either in writing or electronically) from each End User prior to authorizing the Certificate’s issuance.
-DigiCert may amend End User Agreements without notice and may refuse to provide Certificates for any reason.
-End Users are required to protect their private keys in accordance with the relevant Guidelines on Private Key Protection.
+Subscriber Agreements.
+The issuance and use of Certificates to Subscribers is governed by DigiCert’s Subscriber Agreements.
+A Registration Authority shall verify that each Certificate applicant executed a DigiCert-provided Subscriber Agreement (either in writing or electronically) prior to authorizing the Certificate’s issuance.
+DigiCert may amend Subscriber Agreements without notice.

-End User Certificates.
-DigiCert may revoke Certificates for the reasons listed in either the End User Agreement or CPS.
-OSG Administrator shall promptly inform DigiCert if it becomes aware of a security concern related to a Certificate or if a Participant or End User has misused a Certificate.
-OSG Administrator shall assist DigiCert in preventing, curing, and rectifying any misuse.
+Subscriber Certificates.
+DigiCert may revoke Certificates for the reasons listed in the Subscriber Agreement or CPS.
+A Registration Authority shall promptly inform DigiCert if it becomes aware of a security concern related to a Certificate or if a Subscriber has misused a Certificate.
+Registration Authorities shall assist DigiCert in preventing, curing, and rectifying any misuse by s Subscriber.
+Registration Authorities shall promptly notify DigiCert of any suspected security breach of DigiCert’s or a Registration Authority’s systems and of any event that may give rise to a party’s breach of this Agreement.

 Equipment and Infrastructure.
-OSG Administrator is solely responsible for its conduct, equipment, and infrastructure.
-OSG Administrator shall use commercially reasonable efforts to secure its infrastructure against any potential compromise.
-OSG Administrator shall fully cooperate with DigiCert in any investigation of an incident involving a possible breach of security or system integrity and cooperate with law enforcement organizations as required by law.
+Registration Authorities are responsible for their own conduct, equipment, and infrastructure and shall use commercially reasonable efforts to secure their infrastructure against any potential compromise.
+Each Registration Authority shall fully cooperate with DigiCert in any investigation of an incident involving a possible breach of security or system integrity and cooperate with law enforcement organizations as required by law.

-Personnel.
-OSG Administrator shall ensure that all personnel performing verification and issuance responsibilities under the RPS have the qualifications and the skill training necessary to carry-out this agreement.

 Records.
-OSG Administrator shall record the actions it takes under the RPS or CPS to process a Certificate application and issue a Certificate.
-The record shall include the time of the action, the entity or equipment taking the action, any results of the action, and any other information reasonably necessary to ensure that OSG Administrator is complaint with both the RPS and CPS.
-OSG Administrator shall make these records available to DigiCert as auditable proof of OSG Administrator’s practices within two days after receiving a written request for such records from DigiCert.
-OSG Administrator shall retain these records as required by Sections 5.4 and 5.5 of the CPS.
+Registration Authorities shall record and store information in compliance with the RPS and in a manner that provides auditable proof of the Registration Authority’s compliance with the RPS and CPS.
+OSG Administrator shall gather theses records from other Registration Authorities and make the records available to DigiCert, within two days after receiving a request from DigiCert.

 Representations.
-For each Certificate containing information verified by OSG Administrator or a Trusted Agent, OSG Administrator represents to DigiCert, the Certificate holder, and each Relying Party that:
+By authorizing a Certificate’s issuance, OSG Administrator and the approving Registration Authority represent to DigiCert, the Subscriber, and each Relying Party that:

-OSG Administrator or a Trusted Agent verified the identity of the Applicant in accordance with the RPS,
+a Registration Authority verified the identity of the Subscriber in accordance with the RPS,

-OSG Administrator or a Trusted Agent has stored all information related to the Certificate’s issuance in accordance with the CPS,
+a Registration Authority has stored all information related to the Certificate’s issuance in accordance with the RPS,

-OSG Administrator has any authorization or license necessary to issue and use the Certificate, and
+a Registration Authority has the authorizations and licenses necessary to issue and use the Certificate in the manner intended (including any licenses required by law and any authorizations required from the owner of the resources where the certificate will be installed and used) , and